DerwenAI/strwythura/README.md

 Q: "Why aren't you using an LLM to build graphs instead?"
 A: "We promise to visit you in jail."

 Q: "Why don't you use a graph database in this tutorial?"
-A: "It's not needed. `RDFlib` + `NetworkX` handle what's needed, and with `cuGraph` this could scale.
+A: "It's not needed. `RDFlib` + `NetworkX` handle what's needed, and with `cuGraph` this can scale quite large.
 Feel free to extend the `KnowledgeGraph` class to support your favorite graph database instead.
-The code has been written so that could be done with less than 100 lines of Python."
+The code has been written so it could be extended with less than 100 lines of Python."

 </details>